fbpx

 Special guest from Lawn Care Millionaire & Service Autopilot

 Andrew: Thanks Jonathan.
-As he said I’m Andrew Pototschnik.
+As he said I’m Andrew.
 We are related and I have a website called Lawn Care Marketing Expert.
 We are a lawn care agency and focus on online marketing for lawn care companies.
 We both have our own group of people who follow our respective websites.
 Jonathan has one called Lawn Care Millionaire, and he focuses on a lot of the business aspects of lawn care companies.

 Staffing, marketing obviously that’s a huge part of your business and everything in between.
 So we thought we, because we do get a lot of common questions we thought that we would start doing some of our monthly calls together and just recording them.
 We’re doing face time here and just kind of give you guys a window on our thoughts, and out advice on some of these different topics.
 So why don’t we get started.